Stefenyo/LocalChat/README.md

-# LocalChat (WIP)
+# CAiO (WIP)

+I know, I know...the italian word is spelt "ciao"...relax.

-Local Chat is a hobby project designed to experiment with new React technologies and UI techniques.
+CAiO (Chat-Ai-Offline/Ollama) is a hobby project designed to experiment with new React technologies and UI techniques.
 While there are many chat interfaces available, this project serves as a playground for innovation and learning.

 ## Prerequisites